|

 There was significant decrease in reproducibility % of TEOAE in the study group.
 Also significant differences in TEOAE at different frequencies were detected between control and study groups.

 Table 3: Mean (–X) and Standard Deviation (S.D) of ABR parameters in both control and study groups.
+There was no statistically significant difference between cases and control in all ABR parameters measured.

 Table 4: Correlation between duration, severity of the disease (no. of affected sites) and PTA among cases